aidenvandenbush/myBots/README.md

 # myBots

-In this branch I created a snake like creature that is generated with a random number of random sized links.
+In this branch I created a program to generate random 3D creatures.

 This takes inspiration from https://www.reddit.com/r/ludobots/

+This program is built using pyrosim.